Before You Buy Another AI Tool, Answer These 12 Questions

 11. Do you have any written guidelines for AI use?

-- Approved tools vs. not approved
+- Which tools are approved vs. not approved

 - What data is never allowed